 Heading out of the city, you stroll the soft sands of a Mediterranean beach towards the small Arab village of Jisr az-Zarqa.
 Along the way, you pause to talk with your guide about the coexistence between Jews and Arabs.
 It's a complex issue with a long past that is sure to be illuminated during this compelling discussion.
-Once in town you are welcomed for lunch at local hostel owned by a Jewish woman and an Arabian man......
+Once in town you are welcomed for lunch by a local Arab family.
+Your meal consists of a variety of well-loved Arabic dishes including freshly baked bread, hummus, falafel, and meat croquets called kibbeh.
+For dessert, perhaps enjoy a piece of kanafeh, a pastry made of sweet cheese and phyllo dough and topped with syrup and nuts.